CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 ### image_thumb:

-- a full URL to a thumb image representation of the object *or* relative path if items are contained with in the project.
+- A full URL to a thumb image representation of the object *or* relative path if items are contained with in the project.
 - The thumb image is used to represent the object on visualization pages (i.e. Home, Browse, Map, and Timeline), in a fast, user friendly file size.
 - If this field is blank, the template will use a icon to represent the object based on its `display_template` or `format` field.
 - As a general guideline, thumb images should be JPGs approximately 400x400 px max.